missing-elements/.github/profile/README.md

 Useful web elements that work everywhere on the web.

 **Missing Elements** is a collection of standalone, framework-agnostic web components designed to fill the gaps in the web platform.
 Built on web standards, they work with any framework — or no framework at all.
+Self-hosting is by default for stricter CSP

 ## Projects